 Expert Q&A: Brian W. Callahan Discusses Defense System Modernization

-Brian W. Callahan provides strategic direction in designing and executing solutions for modernizing mission-critical information systems for Department of Defense (DoD) clients.
+Brian W. Callahan, an executive with the Tetra Tech Federal IT Group, provides strategic direction in designing and executing solutions for modernizing mission-critical information systems for Department of Defense (DoD) clients.
 Beginning with his experience in data analysis and the related business process challenges of the client, he leads the development of solution strategy, team building, and application of innovative technologies.
 Brian’s passion is working with clients to design process improvements and apply appropriate technologies that transform their operations and solve their most challenging problems.
-For more than 20 years, he has successfully managed a wide range of DoD enterprise-level software development and data analytics implementation efforts, delivering measurable and meaningful performance improvements and costs savings.
+For more than 20 years, he has successfully managed a wide range of DoD enterprise-level software development and data analytics implementation efforts, delivering measurable and meaningful performance improvements and cost savings.

 Prior to his corporate career, Brian served in the U.S. Army 75th Ranger Regiment (1st Battalion) and in the 12th Special Forces Group, Army Reserves.
 The Ranger motto Sua Sponte (of their own accord) continues to guide his core values, nurturing an environment where technical experts and program managers are empowered to push themselves toward continual improvement for their clients.
 Brian holds a bachelor’s degree in Business Administration from the University of Michigan and a Master of Science in Environmental Sciences from Johns Hopkins University.